 In our cost-minimization study, we compared the prices of originator and Dr Reddy’s Laboratories Ltd (DRL) generic drugs of bortezomib, decitabine and capecitabine in Colombia.
 For originator products, price data was obtained from the SISMED (Sistema de información de Precios de Medicamentos – Drug Price Information System), Colombia.
 SISMED is an information system that provides the necessary data to analyse and control the drug prices in Colombia, and thus, helps in the regulation of the pharmaceutical market in the country.

-The mean unit price of originator drug was calculated for the year 2015.
+The mean unit price of originator drugs was calculated for the year 2015.
 On the other hand, prices of generic drugs were provided by DRL.
 To estimate the maximum cost savings that could be generated if the originator branded medicines consumed were purchased at the price of generics, mean prices of originator brands and the price of generics were applied to the volume of originator branded medicines consumed.
 All the prices were calculated in US dollars to avoid any fluctuations in the currency value throughout the year 2015.

 Our study showed high costs of the originator products as compared to the generic molecules for all the three anticancer drugs.
 The originator drug of bortezomib cost US$7.48 million, decitabine US$1.12 million and capecitabine US$3.27 million.
 On the other hand, the generic bortezomib costed only US$2.80 million, decitabine costed US$0.83 million and capecitabine costed US$1.78 million, see Figure 1.